camrobjones/gendered_pronouns/readme.md

 ### General

 - Consent form
-- Free-text feedback
+- Free-text feedback?
 - More demographics (State, zip?)
 - MTurk setup
+    - Experiment or Survey?
+    - How much info to give?
+    - How much on MTurk how much on the website

 ## Todo

-- Consent form / Instructions
-    - Discourage users from going backwards
 - Add free text feedback

-- Email errors
 - Manipulation check question
 - Order of pairs
 - Mobile friendly